Scientific Name

 Description

-Crassula ausensis subsp. titanopsis is a small succulent that forms attractive clusters of small stemless rosettes of green to grey-green leaves covered with transparent tufted hairs.
-The dense clusters can reach up to 4 inches (10 cm) in diameter.
-The leaves are ovate to obovate, measuring up to 0.8 inches (2 cm) long, 0.5 inches (1.3 cm) wide, and 0.3 inches (0.7 cm) thick.
+Crassula ausensis subsp. titanopsis is a small succulent that forms attractive clusters of small, stemless rosettes of green to grey-green leaves covered with transparent, tufted hairs.
+The dense clusters can reach a diameter of up to 4 inches (10 cm).
+The leaves are ovate to obovate, measuring up to 0.8 inches (2 cm) in length, 0.5 inches (1.3 cm) in width, and 0.3 inches (0.7 cm) in thickness.
 The apex of the leaves is more or less rusty orange to rusty red.

-The small white flowers appear in a thyrse with 1 to 3 dichasia on a stalk that can grow up to 2 inches (5 cm) tall from late fall to early winter.
+From late fall to early winter, small, white flowers appear in a thyrse with 1 to 3 dichasia on a stalk that can grow up to 2 inches (5 cm) tall.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then cover the dish until they sprout.